Emma Bevan-Henderson

-Creativity has ebbed and flowed throughout my life, where previously circumstances had distanced it from me, I re-engaged with my creative practice following the escape from a DV situation, and a life-threatening cancer diagnosis, back in 2011, and another in 2023.
+distanced it from her, she re-engaged with her creative practice following a life-threatening cancer diagnosis, first encountered in 2011, and another in 2023.

 Testimonials